velartrill/velartrill.github.io/orig/kestrel.md

 "You know that job is just a sinecure, right?
 I'm not *in* your chain of command, because I don't *have* a command--"

 Jay looks at me with an expression usually directed far down the business end of the chain.
-"Ma'am," she says tiredly, "if you gave the order to jump, can you think of a single officer, noncom, or recruit in the Army, Navy, or Air Force who wouldn't salute and ask 'how high?' with a dopey grin on their face?"
+"Ma'am," she says tiredly, "if you gave the order to jump, can you think of a single field officer, noncom, or recruit in the Army, Navy, or Air Force who wouldn't salute and ask 'how high?' with a dopey grin on their face?"

 "Khata'e's tits, Jay, I'm not the commander-in-chief--"

-"I understand that's a topic of some contention.
-For what it's worth--" Jay fixes me with an look that makes my subconscious *really confused* about who outranks who here "--as far as I'm concerned, Silverd--"
+"I understand that's a topic of some contention, ma'am.
+For what it's worth--" Jay fixes me with a look that makes my subconscious *really confused* about who outranks who here "--as far as I'm concerned, Silverd--"

 "Lieu*tenant!"* I snap.
 Jay immediately stands to attention.
 "For the love of God within do *not* finish that sentence.
 This is a secure facility but it's not *our* 'secure.'
 Do you understand?"